|HDAS||Database Supplier Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 Do library staff need to worry about their jobs?

-- The National Discovery Service has nothing to do with cutting jobs
+- No, the National Discovery Service has nothing to do with cutting jobs

 - In fact, library services which have implemented discovery systems report that they tend to increase use of library services